Idaho & Washington MIP Defense Law Firm

-If you or a loved one has been charged with a crime of minor in possession (MIP) in Idaho or Washington, it is critical that you consult with a criminal defense lawyer from Mosman & Monson Attorneys at Law immediately.
+If you or a loved one has been charged with a crime of minor in possession (MIP) in Idaho or Washington, it is critical that you consult with a criminal defense lawyer from Mosman Law Offices immediately.
 We focus on defending you and having the charges brought against you reduced or dismissed.
 We want to lessen the negative impact the case will have on your life.
 We understand the seriousness of any MIP charge and the serious consequences for the accused.

 As one of the most recognized law firms in Moscow Idaho we have a proven track record for negotiating successful resolutions on MIP cases.
 We are prepared to aggressively defend you against MIP charges in Moscow Idaho, Lewiston Idaho, Pullman Washington, Clarkston Washington and the surrounding area.
 Contact us today so we can begin preparing an effective defense on your behalf.

 In Washington, RCW 66.44.270(2)(a) states that if you are under the age of 21, it is illegal to possess, consume or otherwise acquire alcohol or liquor.